grew-nlp/grew_doc/content/doc/json.md

 An edge is described by a JSON object with three following required fields:

  * `src`: the node identifier of the source of the edge
- * `label`: a JSON object where all values are strings which encodes the edge feature structure
+ * `label`: the edge label description
  * `tar`: the node identifier of the target of the edge

 As for nodes, edges labels are described by a feature structure with a shortcut for simple labels.
-Hence an edges label can be:
+Hence an edge label can be:

  1. a string
  2. a JSON object in which all values are strings (this describes a feature structure)

-The string case is interpreted as a feature structure with on feature named `1` (to be compatible with complex edges used in UD / SUD encoding, see [Graph edges](../graph#edges) description).
+The string case is interpreted as a feature structure with one feature named `1` (to be compatible with complex edges used in UD / SUD encoding, see [Graph edges](../graph#edges) description).
+The two following codes are equivalent:

-  * `"edges": [ "src": "M", "label": "obj", "tar": "N" ]` is equivalent to `"edges": [ "src": "M", "label": { "1" : "obj" }, "tar": "N" ]`
+  * `"edges": [ "src": "M", "label": "obj", "tar": "N" ]`
+  * `"edges": [ "src": "M", "label": { "1" : "obj" }, "tar": "N" ]`

 ## JSON encoding of a metadata